Check this page for updates about upcoming events and exciting new on-campus classes. We hope you'll join our on-campus writing community!

-A note from faculty member Gillian Parrish about the on-campus MFA experience:
+A note from Assistant Professor Gillian Parrish about the on-campus MFA experience:

-Hello and Happy New Year Missouri and Illinois MFA Writers,
+Hello and Happy 2018 Missouri and Illinois MFA Writers,

 I wanted to share information about a few different ways that we are building a community of writers and providing opportunities to present and hone your craft.

 As a non-native of the area, I am finding the historic main street of St. Charles to be a cool place to grab coffee and dinner and enjoy a stroll with a little boutique shopping in its wonderful old shopfronts along the way.
 So these events might make a nice trip for folks living out of the immediate St. Louis area.